SlapBot/slapbot.github.io/documentation/installation/index.md

 basic utility for any programmer, and let's not forget how "hackerish" it looks too.
 You just need to learn few commands and you're good to go.

-- Go to start-menu and type cmd, and right click on cmd.exe, it will open a pop up menu, click run as administrator so you have all the permissions.
+- Go to start-menu and type cmd, and right click on `cmd.exe`, it will open a pop up menu, click run as administrator so you have all the permissions.

 - now you can go to the folder, where you extracted the repository, (downloaded files) and open that folder.
 Now just copy the location where this folder is present, basically how 'url' works in chrome, if you click on it, that will show the path of that folder.
 For example :